Introduction Click to expand Click to collapse

 - ask us to contact you after visiting our web site.

-We will collect personal information from you by lawful and fair means and not in an unreasonably intrusive way.
+We will collect personal information from you by lawful and fair means.

 If you choose to not provide your personal information when requested, we may not be able to deliver the product or service that you have requested.
 We will endeavour to make this as clear as possible for each service.